floesche/LED-Display_G2-G3_Hardware_Panel/docs/index.md

 ## Design and Production

-The KiCAD design files are in the `panel_8x8_32mm` directory.
+The KiCad design files are in the `panel_8x8_32mm` directory.
 Gerber files and a Bill of Materials (BOM) are in a subdirectory `production_v1`.
 Data sheets for the components used in the built are archived in the `datasheets` directory.
 For historic reason and although completely outdated we also share the initial [cost estimation](assets/panel_8x8_32mm_costs.xls) done in 2011.

 The most recent production of panels we are aware of was in 2020 (please [let us know]({{site.baseurl}}/Contact) if you built another batch).
 The [Frye lab](https://sites.lifesci.ucla.edu/ibp-frye/research/) used our files version 1.3 (generated in 2012) to order at [Bittele Electronics Inc](https://7pcb.com) in Canada.
 If you want to replicate the exact same order, feel free to include the order reference number Q12295E in your conversation with Bittele.
 The panels look a little different from the images above and used the name __flypanel__ internally.
 The exact same files used in this order are archived at `panel_8x8_32mm/production_v1/panel_8x8_32mm_v1p3.zip`.